Fast FFmpeg J2K decoder on NVIDIA GPU

 fv_batch_size and number of threads depend on the size of free GPU memory.
 If utilized parameters are too big, then user will get a warning to make fv_batch_size less or to utilize better GPU with more memory.

-Simple benchmark for FFmpeg J2K transcoding to H.264 on GPU
+Simple benchmarks for FFmpeg J2K transcoding to H.264 on GPU

 Fast J2K decoding with FFmpeg from MXF to RGB or YUV frames